 As noted above, the Brownies Hawkeye has a fixed shutter speed of approximately 1/40 of a second.
 For most of us this is just too slow to reliably hold the camera in an unsupported manner.
 The resulting images will not be reasonably sharp at best, and downright blurry at the worst.

-Do not forget the method of shutter release.
+Do not forget the act of shutter release.
 The Hawkeye shutter release is spongy and has a long travel.
 Couple this with the slow shutter speed, and if you do everything else correctly, but fail to have the most soft, slow, deliberate shutter release, the image will be blurry.

 Compensate for Less Than Flat Film Plain

 In order to determine why, we must first discuss loading film in the camera.
 The Brownie Hawkeye method for centering film for exposure is less than ideal.
 In more expensive and newer cameras, there is some type of flat surface in the back of the camera that presses on the back of the film at the spot where it is to be exposed.
 This pressure helps ensure that the film is a flat as possible when the shutter is released.
 The Hawkeye has no such piece.
 Therefore loaded film is wound from one film spool to the other, over the sides of the film plain chamber with only the tautness of the winder causing the film to be reasonably flat at the time of exposure.
-This is a poor system.
+This was a poor system.